Creating Beautiful Images. An Extensive Guide to Chunky.

 Hit "OK" and you will be greeted by two windows.
 One controls your render settings, and the other allows you to position your camera.

 The first tab is your "General" one (look above).
 In here you can rename your scene, load one, and check the save directory.
 As for image size, I generally render images in 1920 x 1080, because that is the most common screen size.
 That has an aspect ratio of 16:9.
 Before positioning the camera, I recommend setting the "Canvas Size" to 1280 x 720 (default is 400 x 400).
 This is the same ratio, and I will change it to 1920 x 1080 before the final render, however it is easier to position the camera with a smaller window size due to less lag.
 If you are rendering images for display on PMC only, then you should probably stick to 1280 x 720 because PMC downsizes the images regardless of size.
 Hit "Set Canvas Size" or press enter to change the size of the preview window.
 "Still Water" will make water in your scenes to appear flat and smooth rather than the default choppy look (the last example image at the bottom shows these effects).
-I have yet to discover the effects of "Clear Water."
-I have tried rendering with it on and off but to the same effect.
+Turning on "Clear Water" makes individual blocks of water, not part of a sitting body (river, ocean, etc.), clearer.
+There will still be effects to make the water visible, however blocks of water in space, such as a waterfall, will be clear.
+I highly recommend turning this on if you have waterfalls or any other floating blocks of water, for your scene will look much nicer.
+I have not noticed any disadvantages to having it on.
 I recommend biome colors to be off, as this reduces odd changes in foliage color.
 This will set all colors to the default, so if you like the biome color of the render area, or have custom color files, leave it on.
 "Save Render Dump" should be on as well.
 This will save a copy of your files at the 500th frame, so if your computer crashes, you will be able to load the previous dump.
 The "SPP Target" commands the overall image quality of the finished picture.
 1000 is default and works well, however if you have much artificial lighting, (torches, glowstone, etc.) in your scene, I would turn it up to somewhere from 10,000 to 100,000.
 Hitting "START" does the obvious, and "Save Current Frame" will save a dump to your hard drive as is if you like how it looks, or just want to be safe.

 On to the next tab; "Lighting."
 "Enable Emitters" allows torches, glowstone, and any other lighting devices in your world to give off ambient light in your scene.
 I recommend this for any scene containing these lighted elements.
 However, if your scene is outside, and very bright, you may want to turn it off.
 If the lighting isn't going to show up very much (for instance if only a small area is lit by emitters) you can render much faster without them, and get better image quality in those areas.
 You can play with the intensity however you want, but I usually leave mine at a value of 1.00.
 You will, of course, want to enable sunlight unless you are underground, in the nether, or are rendering a cloud or fog covered scene.
 Again, the intensity is up to you, but 1.00-1.50 will give you a pretty average look.
 The "Sun Altitude" controls the sun's movement on a vertical axis across the sky.
 Basically, it controls how high it is.
 The "Sun Azimuth" is a bit more difficult to grasp.
 It controls the rotation of the sun around the center of the selected chunks.
 Basically, it is the direction the sun is coming from (north, south, etc.).
 You can play with these two sliders by hand, and the lighting in the preview window will give you a sense of what it will look like.
 I also recommend changing the sun color to a very light yellow or orange.
 This really just makes it look more cheerful, but you can also add a demonic look, or whatever you want really.